nicesoft-labs/evebox/README.md

 More documentation can be found at http://evebox.readthedocs.io/en/latest/.

+### OpenSearch compatibility

+EveBox and the EveBox agent can send events directly to OpenSearch via the Elasticsearch-compatible APIs.
+When connecting, EveBox checks the cluster distribution and will warn that OpenSearch support is still a work in progress and that versions older than 2.6.0 are unlikely to work correctly.
+If you run into connection problems, start the agent with debug logging to capture the exact transport error from the bulk request and verify TLS or authentication settings against your OpenSearch endpoint.

 ## Building EveBox

 EveBox consists of a JavaScript frontend, and a backend written in Rust.
 To